 1. Sign up for a free connectSC account by completing your online profile.

-2. When first signing up, make sure to complete your profile as thoroughly and accurately as possible.
+2. When signing up, make sure to complete your profile as thoroughly and accurately as possible, and upload the organization’s logo.
 We recommend you use an email account connected to your organization so it can help us verify your account.

 3. Once your account has been approved, go to “Jobs” and click on “Job Postings.”